Vincentqyw/Depth-Estimation-Light-Field/README.md

-## This is a repository which collects some depth estimation algorithms from light field.
+## This is a repository which collects some depth estimation algorithms using light field.
 Feel free to add more!

 ### LF_DC
 Source code used in the following paper.